flokapi/leetcode-explanations/bit_manipulation/README.md

 - Sort the array, iterate on each pair of consecutive value and find the unique one
   - However, the sorting time complexity is O(n log(n)) and space complexity is O(n)
 - Using a set to register the added values, add the value to the sum if the value is new, subtract if already added.
-  - However, the space complexity of O(n)
+  - However, the space complexity is O(n)